Slumberland (film): Plot

-In Slumberland, Green finds Nemo and commends her on using her wish to save Flip.
-Green tells Nemo to squeeze Pig and it turns out Pig actually swallowed two pearls.
-Nemo uses the second pearl and wishes to see her father again.
-Peter appears and the two spend some quality time together before he tells Nemo he is proud of her and that life is waiting for her in the waking world.
-Nemo says goodbye to her father and wakes up, where Phillip embraces her, now embedded with the personality of Flip.
+In Slumberland, Green commends Nemo on using her wish to save Flip, saying she has finally found something more important than what she has lost.
+Green reveals that Pig actually swallowed two pearls, allowing Nemo to wish to see her father again.
+Peter appears and they spend time together before he tells her that life is waiting for her in the real world and she cannot stay.
+Nemo says goodbye to him and wakes up, where Phillip embraces her, now embedded with the personality of Flip.

 Nemo begins to improve her life in the waking world, making friends at school and repairing her relationship with her uncle as they make use of one of Peter's boats for sailing.